 Not just a great valley, but a shrine to human foresight, the strength of granite, the power of glaciers, the persistence of life, and the tranquility of the High Sierra.
 First protected in 1864, Yosemite National Park is best known for its waterfalls, but within its nearly 1,200 square miles, you can find deep valleys, grand meadows, ancient giant sequoias, a vast wilderness area, and much more.

-This fee is valid for three consecutive days for a non-commercial car, pickup truck, RV, or van with 15 or fewer passenger seats.
+This fee is valid for seven consecutive days for a non-commercial car, pickup truck, RV, or van with 15 or fewer passenger seats.
 This fee covers the vehicle and everyone inside of it.

-This fee is valid for three consecutive days for a non-commercial motorcycle (cost is per motorcycle, not person).
+This fee is valid for seven consecutive days for a non-commercial motorcycle (cost is per motorcycle, not person).

-This fee is valid for three consecutive days for people entering on foot, a bicycle, a horse, or a non-commercial bus or van.
+This fee is valid for seven consecutive days for people entering on foot, a bicycle, a horse, or a non-commercial bus or van.
 People 15 years and younger are free.

 This fee is valid for seven consecutive days.
 A commercial use authorization is required.